Volvo 850: 850

 Beginning in 1994, a facelift for all subsequent 850 models was introduced; this facelift subtly altered the visual appearance of the car, featuring new front and rear bumpers, new headlights and indicators on the outside, and a new switchgear on the inside.
 The same year, the 850 estate was awarded the Japanese "Good Design Grand Prize" award from the Ministry of International Trade and Industry.
-In August 1994, the 850 Turbo was introduced for the 1994 model year as was the new 2.5L 10V engine and the T5 making 222 hp.
+In August 1994, the 850 Turbo was introduced for the 1994 model year as was the new 2.4L 10V engine (or 2.3L turbo), and the T5 making 222 hp.
 The 1994 850 Turbo is able to accelerate from 0-60 mi/h in 7.1 seconds.
-In terms of technical features, Volvo switched from 4 bolt to 5 bolt hubs, made ABS standard on all markets and introduced a new A/C system.
+In terms of technical features, Volvo switched from 4-bolt to 5-bolt hubs, made ABS standard on all markets and introduced a new A/C system.
 Other options during the model run included features such as traction control, leather interior, power glass sunroof, power seats, heated seats, remote keyless entry, automatic climate control, and automatic transmission.

 Beginning with their 1995 model year, Volvo introduced the SIPS-Bag on the 850; these airbags were included as standard equipment on the 1995 Turbo models, and were optional for an additional $500 on other 850 models.
 This made the Volvo 850 the first mass-produced car in the world to feature the side-impact airbags.
 The SIPS became standard equipment for all new Volvo cars beginning with the 1996 model year.
 In 1995, the Volvo 850 was ranked the fourth-safest vehicle on the market by the Insurance Institute for Highway Safety.

 In 1996, a "Platinum" edition of the 850 Turbo was available.
 The exterior paint for these models came in a metallic pearl platinum-colour and had special 16 inch alloy wheels.
 The interior was fitted with leather seats and burled walnut accents.
-Only 1,500 of these were imported for the U.S. market.
+Only 1,400 of these were imported for the U.S. market.
+1,000 of which came in the sedan variant, while the other 400 were wagons.